DannyBoyNYC/inclass-users/readme.md

 }, 1000);
 ```

-Removed code - we are only responsible for describing how the store is gong to change based on the action type.
+Removed code - we are only responsible for describing how the store is going to change based on the action type.

 ```js
 const unsubscribe = store.subscribe(() => {